 As a die hard Chicago Blackhawks and Cubs fan, sports is what first brought me to the Windy City.
 However, over the years – on subsequent visits – I’ve come to appreciate the phenomenal architecture, food scene, entertainment and cultural options the city has to offer.
 I was thrilled to be taking Audrey here for the first time.
 Given that Chicago is my favorite city in North America, I felt an extra incentive to put forth my best effort with this travel video, photo essay and travel guide.
 The following is the city’s top attractions and underrated gems worth exploring:

-35 Things to do in Chicago Travel Guide
+35 Things to Do in Chicago Travel Guide

 1) Chicago Architecture and Chicago River Walk: